 In an academic context, sexual harassment can occur in hierarchical relationships or between peers.
 It can occur between members of the campus community and outside contributors to a course, such as a visiting speaker.
-In all of these situations, support is available through many of the resources we will share at the end of the module.

 GSI or Faculty Member Harassment of a Student